 Coherence ending explained

 Emily doesn’t want to live in that reality then.
 She goes out and starts looking through the windows of all houses around.
-We then discover that every house stages an alternative reality.
-And more or less they are all going bad: they all fight, they even get violent on some of them.
-In one reality she even sees Kevin hugging too close his ex-girlfriend Laurie.
-Then she finds a reality where everything seems peaceful, and where she sees an Emily that looks truly happy.
+We then discover that every home stages an alternative reality.
+And more or less, they are all going wrong: they all fight, and they even get violent on some of them.
+In one reality, she even sees Kevin hugging too close his ex-girlfriend Laurie.
+Then she finds a reality where everything seems peaceful and where she sees an Emily that looks truly happy.
 And she decides to take her place.

-She stages a crack on a car, to allow everybody out.
-She knew that even that Emily would have decided to get the ring in her car (after all, who knows her better than herself?).
-There she poisons the other Emily and closes her in the car’s trunk.
-Few minutes later, she sees another Emily, and kills her too.
+She stages a crack on a car to allow everybody out.
+She knew that even “that” Emily would have decided to get the ring in her car (after all, who knows her better than herself?).
+There, she poisons the other Emily and closes her in the car’s trunk.
+A few minutes later, she sees another Emily and kills her too.
 Then she faints and wakes up the day after.

-The morning after, the comet has passed, and the parallel realities can no longer twist with each other: every character stays in the reality they have in front of their evey now.
-And in the reality where we are now, nothig really strange happened.
-There weren’t big blackouts.
-There was just Emily that didn’t feel good and slept all night.
-Kevin found her ring in the bathroom and gives it back to her (except she already has her own ring, actually).
+The morning after, the comet has passed, and the parallel realities can no longer twist with each other: every character stays in the reality they have in front of their eyes now.
+And in the reality where we are now, nothing extraordinary happened.
+There weren’t significant blackouts.
+There was just Emily, who didn’t feel good and slept all night.
+Kevin finds her ring in the bathroom and returns it to her (except, she already has her own ring).
 Then Kevin receives a phone call.
 It’s Emily.
 Another Emily.
-We don’t even know which one actually.
+We don’t even know which one, actually.
 But now Kevin knows that his reality has more than one Emily.
 And probably the one in front of his eyes is a bad Emily, who did something evil.

 We don’t know what will happen from that moment on.
 That’s where the movies end.
-But we can draw up some conclusion on a phylosophical level.
+But we can draw up some conclusions on a philosophical level.

-The movie wants to convey a strong message: there could be things that happen in our life that could turn ourselves in good or bad people.
+The movie wants to convey a strong message: things can happen in our life that could turn us into good or bad people.
 Like what happened to “our” Emily with the ballet: she could have been a prima ballerina in one of the many other realities.
 This is what the plot in Coherence has explained to us.

-What we can conclude is that the Emily we accompanied for the whole movie is a evil one.
-Able to kill her copies and steal their own realities, as if she deserves it more than the others.
-When in fact, she’s is much worse that the Emily living the final reality, who is a successful woman that has been attacked by a bad Emily.
+What we can conclude is that the Emily we accompanied for the whole movie is an evil one.
+Someone able to kill her copies and steal their realities, as if she deserves it more than the others.
+In fact, she is much worse than the Emily living the final reality, who is a successful woman that an evil Emily attacked.

 Why are we so scared by the presence of copies of us?
 That is the psychological part of the movie.
-The awareness that we are unique, unreplicable beings is a important safety net for our mental health.
-It means that we are what we are, and prevents us to focus too much on whether we could be much better, or much more beloved.
-The moment we discover that we could check up another house and see how we went in another reality drives us mad: we can compete actively with other versions of us.
-We are now fully responsible for what we are in this reality, because it depended only on us.
+The awareness that we are unique, unreplicable beings is an important safety net for our mental health.
+It means that we are what we are and prevents us from focusing too much on whether we could be much better or more beloved.
+The moment we discover that we could check another house and see how we went in another reality drives us mad: we can compete actively with other versions of ourselves.
+We are now fully responsible for what we are in this reality because it depended only on us.
 We have no alibis.
 If another copy of us is better than us, it’s only because we are just worse than them.